shihjay2/hieofone-as/readme.md

 Client makes a call to the <code>dynamic_client_endpoint</code> to [register itself](https://tools.ietf.org/html/draft-ietf-oauth-dyn-reg-30).
 Client will need to store the <code>client_id</code> and <code>client_secret</code> (such as in a database) going forward.
 It is important for the client to consider which redirect URIs to use as one of them will need to handle the <code>claims_redirect_uri</code> parameter listed [here](#step-3:-client-makes-a-call-to-the-authorization-server-with-the-permission-ticket-given-by-the-resource-server)

 ### Step 10: Patient is notified about the new client and authorizes the client
 HIE of One authorization server will send an email and/or text to the patient that a new client is dynamically registered (but not authorized yet).
+As a client, make a call to the <code>authorization_endpoint</code>.
+Make sure as a client you declare these 2 scopes - uma_authorization (which defines you as a client requesting access to resources) and offline_access (so that you can obtain a **refresh token** for future calls without needing the patient to repeat consent online.)
+Here is an example call (line breaks below are just for display convenience):

+	GET /authorize?
+	response_type=code
+	&scope=openid%20profile%20email%20uma_authorization%20offline_access
+	&client_id=some_client_id
+	&client_secret=some_client_secret
+	&state=af0ifjsldkj
+	&redirect_uri=https%3A%2F%2Fclient.example.org%2Fcb HTTP/1.1
+	Host: server.example.com

-Patient verifies that this is indeed a valid client.
-The patient presses Authorize and the client is now registered to the authorization server.
-From now on, the client is now the **registered client**
+The patient is then directed to the login page of HIE of One Authorization Server where he/she verifies his/her identity.
+If successful, the patient will then see a consent screen that verifies that this client will have access to  resources registered on his/her authorization server.
+If the patient accepts, the client is authorized and the client is now registered to the authorization server.
+From now on, the client is now the **registered client**.  ***It is the responsibility of the client to correctly assign the registered client information (client_id, client_secret, refresh_token, authorization server URI) to the correct identity (patient, requesting party).***

 ## How a client becomes a resource server